 When in doubt, I recommend using DIP-8 op-amps, because they’re easier to solder and let you use sockets.
 Sockets then let you roll op-amps easily, and swap them if they become damaged.
 Additionally, they remove the possibility of overheating the chip with your soldering iron, since the socket takes the heat; the worst you can do is melt a cheap socket.
-If you want to use an op-amp that’s only available in SOIC-8 form, you can still use sockets by first adapting the op-amp to DIP-8 with yet another adapter I offer in my parts shop.
+If you want to use an op-amp that’s only available in SOIC-8 form, you can still use sockets by first adapting the op-amp to DIP-8 with the Brown Dog straight SO-8 to DIP-8 adapter.

 Sockets and adapters can cause problems.
 They add lots of little tiny “parasitic” resistances, capacitances and inductances to the circuitry around the op-amp.
 The slower the chip, the less likely these parasitics will matter.
 Generally speaking, it’s best to solder the op-amps directly to the board when they’re around 100 MHz or faster.